 Helen Richardson, President is a long-time student of Buddhism.
 She has been a member of the Buddhist Society of Victoria since 1984; at one time serving on the Committee and as Vice President.
 She was also on the Buddhist Council of Victoria Committee.
 She was instrumental in the formation of Sakyadhita Australia.
-In her professional life Helen has been a producer at ABC Radio for over 25 years and before that was at the BBC.
+In her professional life Helen was a producer at ABC Radio for 39 years and before that was at the BBC.

 In Australia Chi Kwang Sunim has taught broadly and, over the years, helped establish and chair a number of organisations, including the Australian Sangha Association and the Buddhist Council of Victoria.
 She is currently helping the Buddhist Council create a Buddhist Library